cse110-sp21-group15/cse110-sp21-group15/admin/cipipeline/github-actions-breakdown.md

 workflows, we would need to update the action in two places.
 This could cause the actions to be inconsistent with each other if anyone forgot to update an action in both workflows.
-This method might be maintainable if there are only two workflows that share actions, but what if there 3 or 5 or 10?
+This method might be maintainable if there are only two workflows that share actions, but what if there are 3? or 5? or 10?!
 [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
 for example has 6 different types of branches and if each branch had a workflow, there would be 6 different places where one action would have to be updated.

-Since actions within workflows are composed of multiple runs: or uses: elements, we can write a special type of file that consolidates all of the runs: elements of a job's steps and call it with [uses:](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses).
+Since actions within workflows are composed of multiple runs: or uses: elements, we can write a special type of file that consolidates all of the runs: elements of a job's steps and call it in the workflow with [uses:](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses).
 (Since actions are reusable units of code, similar to functions in programming, they can be written locally, or pulled in from GitHub.
-Since they can be hosted in multiple places, look especially at the difference in providing the path to an action hosted in the same repository as our workflow vs providing a path a public action that's hosted on GitHub and authored by someone else in the link above).
+Because they can be hosted in multiple places, there are different ways to specify whether an action is hosted in the same repository as a workflow or in a different repository.
+The document explains how to specify in a workflow the path to an action in the same repo vs an action in a different repo).

 ## Composite Run Steps Actions
-Think of [Composite Run Steps Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-run-steps-action) (same disclaimer as before, read through this document as well) as functions in programming.
+Think of [Composite Run Steps Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-run-steps-action) (same disclaimer as before, read through this document in its entirety as well) as functions in programming.
 They have inputs, outputs, and run some code.

-At their core, they "compose" multiple "run steps" into a single file that can be called in different workflows.
-Instead of having these run steps in a workflow under steps:, they can live in their own file.
+At their core, they "compose" multiple "run: steps" into a single file that can be called in different workflows.
+Instead of having these run: steps in a workflow under steps:, they can live in their own file.

 > One key difference between the steps: section in workflow files vs in
 > Composite Run Steps Actions files is that only the run: step can be called,
-> i.e., the uses: step **can not** be called.
-Additionally, after each run: step
+> i.e., the uses: step **can not** be called in an actions file.
+Additionally,
-> in a Composite Run Steps Actions file, the shell: must be specified (usually
+> after each run: step in a Composite Run Steps Actions file, the shell: must
-> with shell: bash)
+> be specified (usually as 'shell: bash')

 This special type of action allows us to write an action for linting/formatting/etc in one place and call it across multiple workflows.

-We can reuse actions!
+We can now reuse actions!

 > Our actions live in the root directory under .github/workflows/actions
 > **Each action lives under name-of-action/action.yaml.
 The individual .yaml files
 > for an action are literally called 'action.yaml'.** GitHub Actions
-> differentiates each action.yaml file by the directory the action.yaml file
+> differentiates each action by the directory the action.yaml file
 > lives in.
-So, each action needs to be in its own directory under.
+So, each action needs to be in its own directory.
 When using
 > the action in a workflow, we provide route to the directory like so:
 > ./.github/workflows/actions/name-of-action